 What Is an Appaloosa Horse?

-The Appaloosa is a popular horse breed that originated from the United States.
+The Appaloosa is a popular horse breed that originated in the United States.
 It’s famous for its spotted coat pattern.
 It’s referred to as the leopard complex mutation.
-The horse has various spotted patterns over the solid base color of the coat.
+The horse has various spotted patterns over the solid base coat color.
 This mutation makes the equine look out of this world.

 Appaloosa Horse History

 The history of the Appaloosa Horse traces back to ancient times.
 Leopard-spotted wild horses were found in the cave paintings of our ancestors.
 The first mentions of domesticated spotted equines were referred to as Ancient Greece and Persia.
 There was an array of artwork depicting prehistoric horses of Indian and Spanish horse as light horse breeds.
 Soon after, such horses were depicted in France (11th century) and England (12th century).

 The famous painting of Louis XIV – the King of France – shows us that leopard-spotted horses have already been used to be ridden under the saddle (16th and 17th centuries).
 And other sources indicate such horses were used in riding schools, horse shows, parades, and more.

 The Nez Perce people were located in Oregon, Washington, and Idaho.
 They were famous for horse breeding, where Appaloosa horses were engaged as well.
 First, they got horses from the Shoshone tribe in 1730.
 Soon after, they established breeding selection in 1750.
 The Nez Perce horses were known for high quality.
 The equines were reported as good-looking, elegant, and sturdy.
 People were amazed by the leopard-spotted Nez Perce horse.
 The breed was highly expensive, so not everybody could afford it.